RadekVyM/SimpleToolkit/docs/SimpleToolkit.SimpleShell/README.md

 }
 ```

-This diagram shows a simplified visual structure of our shell:
+The following diagram illustrates the visual structure of the shell:

 <p align="center">
     <picture>